particle-iot/docs/src/content/datasheets/cellular/b402-datasheet.md

 ![Bottom](/assets/images/b-series/b-series-screw-bottom.jpg)

-- As these parts may be difficult to source, for prototyping you can use a M3 screw, 6.5mm long, and a M3 nut.
-Use a 3mm non-plated hole in the base board.
-Note that a screw is required, as the M.2 connector does not self-lock.
+- An [alternative design](/tutorials/hardware-projects/som-first-board/#hold-down-screw) uses a [JAE SM3ZS067U410-NUT1-R1200](https://www.digikey.com/product-detail/en/jae-electronics/SM3ZS067U410-NUT1-R1200/670-2865-1-ND/5955849) standoff.
+It's reflow soldered to your base board and has a threaded hole for a M2*3 screw to hold down the SoM.
+This may be easier to obtain.

+- Note that a hold-down screw is required because the M.2 connector does not have integrated locks and the SoM will pop up if not attached to the base board.

 ### Design Considerations